Phuong-Le/lcmb/README.md

 4. [PHYLOGENETICS](subworkflows/local/phylogenetics/main.nf) for SNVs, run when `run_phylogenetics true` (default) and `--run_filter_snv true`, or `--run_phylogenetics true --run_filter_snv false --run_filter_indel false` and `--with_topology false`, or `--run_phylogenetics true --run_filter_snv false --run_filter_indel false` and `--snv_then_indel true`.
 Note that if `run_phylogenetics true` and `--run_filter_snv false --run_filter_indel false`, `--run_conpair` cannot be true, and `with_topology` must be true or `snv_then_indel` cannot be null but `with_topology` and `snv_then_indel` must not both be true. (details in [docs/usage.md](docs/usage.md))

-- For each donor pd_id, use NR (reads supporting variant), NV (total depths) and the binary genotype file (outputs from LCMB_FILTER_SNV_MATCH, otherwise should specified in the sample sheet) to create a fasta file of aligned sequences, where each sequence represents a sample of a donor.
+- For each donor pd_id, use NR (total depths), NV (reads supporting variant) and the binary genotype file (outputs from LCMB_FILTER_SNV_MATCH, otherwise should specified in the sample sheet) to create a fasta file of aligned sequences, where each sequence represents a sample of a donor.
 - From the fasta file representing each donor, create a phylogenetic tree using [MPBoot](https://bmcecolevol.biomedcentral.com/articles/10.1186/s12862-018-1131-3).
 - Assign mutations to each branch of the tree using [treemut](https://github.com/NickWilliamsSanger/treemut)
 - For each donor, generate a mutation matrix for the branches using [SigProfilerMatrixGenerator](https://github.com/AlexandrovLab/SigProfilerMatrixGenerator)